 The path to salvation is to believe in Messiah Yahoshua, confess Him before others (to take a stand for Him even where it hurts, through relational division or rejection—all the way down to those in one’s own family), and then await the giving of the covenant.
-And, when one receives the covenant, he will be told, directly and personally, that he is a child of Yah.
+And, when one receives the covenant, he will be told by the Holy Spirit, directly and personally, that he is a child of Yah.

 That is the only way to be saved.
 Anything else is just a counterfeit of that, which is what the unsaved christians in Matthew 7:21-23 were misled by.
 Those folks, like most of the christians on the planet, thought with all their hearts that they were saved.